CraftAcademy/library-challenge/README.md

 I need to be able to search for both title and author

 As a library worker
-In order to see what books are available
-I need to see a list of available books
+In order to see what books are checked out by customer I need to see a list of unvailable books

-As a library worker
+As a library
 In order to get the checked out books back
 We need to be able to have a time frame when it needs to be returned